1 Geographic data in Julia

 171 rows omitted

-Row geom iso_a2 name_long continent region_un subregion type area_km2 pop lifeExp gdpPercap
+Row geometry iso_a2 name_long continent region_un subregion type area_km2 pop lifeExp gdpPercap

 1 Geometry: wkbMultiPolygon FJ Fiji Oceania Oceania Melanesia Sovereign country 19290.0 885806.0 69.96 8222.25